-7. See a Therapist – If you find that you simply cannot move past your grief over the loss of your engagement, consider speaking with a licensed therapist.
-Psychotherapy can be very effective and help you identify any unresolved issues that need to be address and determine if there are any triggers you should avoid.
+If you find that you simply cannot move past your grief over the loss of your engagement, consider speaking with a licensed therapist.
+Psychotherapy can be very effective and help you identify any unresolved issues that need to be address.
+During a difficult time, seek counseling to help you determine if there are any triggers you should avoid.

 8. Sell the Engagement Ring